 Understanding Substance Abuse

 Before families and friends can help their loved ones recover from substance abuse, it is best to educate themselves about the addiction.
-Not every individual who uses drugs immediately falls into substance abuse.
+For instance, you may show them BetterHelp articles or videos.
+That may show them that not every individual who uses drugs immediately falls into substance abuse.
 However, for those who do, it may be difficult to pinpoint the exact moment when the addiction started.

 Various risk factors can cause substance abuse.
 People with a history of addiction in the family are most likely to inherit the inclination to drugs.
 Having mental health disorders and traumatic experiences of abuse can lead someone to cope with drugs too.
 Apart from that, the early use of drugs, primarily through smoking and injection, may be hard to quit with the frequency of use.